-And we have begun to create about us the conditions under which man can enjoy the fruits of his labors-at leisure...with zest...and in dignity.
+And we have begun to create about us the conditions under which man can enjoy the fruits of his labors -- at leisure -- with zest -- and in dignity.

 The Goldwaterites have been telling you what's wrong with America.
-Here my ffiends, is a small slice of what's right with America:
+Here, my friends, is a small slice of what's right with America:

-We are riding the crest of a wave of unparalleled prosperity.
+- -- We are riding the crest of a wave of unparalleled prosperity. - -- Economic growth is continuing at a phenomenal rate. - --Unemployment is down; more Americans are at work than ever before; and we are approaching the time when every ablebodied worker will find gainful outlet for his energies.

-- Economic growth is continuing at a phenomenal rate. - Unemployment is down; more Americans are at work than ever before; and we are approaching the time when every ablebodied worker will find gainful outlet for his energies. - We have more of the comforts and fewer of the hardships, more of the luxuries and fewer of the burdens, than any people in all of history.
+--We have more of the comforts and fewer of the hardships, more of the luxuries and fewer of the burdens, than any people in all of history.

-But what is unique about the civilization we are building for ourselves and our children is not our unprecedented level of material prosperity, not our stately mansions, not yet our alabaster cities.
+What is unique about the civilization we are building for ourselves and our children.
+It is not our unprecedented level of material prosperity.
+It is not our stately mansions, nor yet our alabaster cities.
 If history is to reserve a place of honor for this generation, it will be for a bolder, a more enduring contribution.